Arthur-Milchior/anki-trigger-action-on-note/config.md

 * an atomic trigger/action
 * a tuple with:
 ** "any" or "all"
-** a list of atomic trigger
+** a list of trigger

-The trigger holds if any/all atomic triggers holds.
+The non-atomic trigger holds if any/all atomic triggers holds.

 An "atomic trigger" is:
 * "condition": a condition which must be satisfied.
 It can be